johantre/msword-properties-generator/README.md

 ## Future enhancements
 - Removing a Provider from this repo functionality to stay GDPR compliant.
+- Update the xlsx to include the mail address as well.
 - Some code cleanup

 ## Usage